Breakfast Fruit Hand Pies Pastries Recipes Turnovers and Hand Pies

 Checking for Thread Stage

-When preparing your homemade jam, you want to make sure that “thread stage” has been reached.
+When preparing your homemade jam, you want to make sure that the jam reaches “thread stage.”
 You can do this by using a candy thermometer, or with a simple manual test.

 To test manually, spoon a small amount of the mixture onto a plate and allow it to cool slightly.
 Place the mixture between your thumb and forefinger and pull your fingers apart.
 If the sugar syrup creates a strand, or “thread,” it is ready to use.
 If not, continue cooking it a little bit longer.

-As I’ve mentioned above, this recipe includes homemade jam and shortcrust pastry.
-Making these components from scratch is what truly elevates this recipe to the next level.
+As I’ve mentioned above, this hand pie recipe includes homemade jam and shortcrust pastry.
 But if you don’t have the time to make everything, you can use a store-bought blueberry jam to fill your pastries, or skip the homemade pastry and start with a boxed pie crust instead.
-Trader Joe’s actually makes a surprisingly good one!

 Other hand pie recipes you might enjoy: